sanihaseeb/ShopifyChallenge/README.md

 # ShopifyChallenge

+### Note: There are two separate directories: front-end and back-end which must be ran separately.
+### Note: Back-end must run before front-end
-### Please download .env file for proper execution.
+### Please download .env file (even for replit) for proper execution.

 ## Inventory Tracker